phiguera/CharAnalysis/CharAnalysis_UsersGuide.md

 # *CharAnalysis* User's Guide

-**Diagnostic and Analytical Tools for Peak Analysis in Sediment-Charcoal Records**
+**Diagnostic and analytical tools for peak detection and fire-history interpretations using high-resolution sediment-charcoal records**

 [![CC BY 4.0](https://licensebuttons.net/l/by/4.0/88x31.png)](https://creativecommons.org/licenses/by/4.0/) © 2004–2026\
 Philip Higuera\